 Gareth Williams has been a curator at the Museum since 1996, with responsibility for British and European coinage, about AD 500 to about 1180.
 Within this area he specialises in Anglo-Saxon and Viking coinage.
 Much of his work focuses on the use of coinage as evidence within broader historical and archaeological studies.

 His wider research includes the history of the British Isles and Scandinavia in the early Middle Ages, with particular interests in different types of economy, medieval warfare and military organization and the history and archaeology of the Vikings.
 He also works on the history of cultural identities, with a particular focus on the changing nature of British identity.
 A recent direction in his research has been a focus on Viking camps in England and Ireland in the late 9th century, and their role in the development of towns in both countries.

 He has strong interests in experimental archaeology, and has been actively involved in historical re-enactment and historical interpretation in character for several years.
-Since 2002, he has also directed a collaborative research project on the history of Tutbury Castle in Staffordshire.
+From 2002 to 2011 he also directed a collaborative research project on the history of Tutbury Castle in Staffordshire.

 Viking Warfare and Military Organisation

 This book will provide a general introduction to the history of warfare in the Viking age, together with a detailed study of the underlying systems of military organization and their broader links to Viking society.
 The book will be completed in 2015.

 The Vale of York Hoard and other Viking hoards in Britain and Ireland